josebarbamontoya/rggs_comparative_genomics_2/session_01/README.md

 * ## Basic navigation in the terminal

-## Instructions to download the "Basic Unix navigation" tutorial to the home directory:
+## Instructions to download the "Basic Unix Navigation" tutorial to the home directory:
 1.- Open the termial

 2.- Type `cd ~`